Postcards from the pandemic

 More than 50 people responded, creating a collection whose emotional range is matched by an impressive variety of artistic styles and techniques within the constraints of a 4x6 inch canvas.

 Now these postcards are being compiled into a book that will become part of the library’s Artists’ Books Collection.
-Also in the works is a physical exhibit of these works (once it’s safe), and a digital exhibit, which will be available online to everyone this winter.

 Many of the submissions dwelt upon lost community, connection, and experiences, and focused on the ways people are living with the pandemic.
 Deeper losses — health, life, income — loom in the background.

 “I was drawn to this mail art project because it was an opportunity to express, through art, some of the things we've all been feeling,” said artist Mary Lou Olds.
 “Connecting with others, I think, is one of the things people have missed the most.
 We feel like we have to choose between being safe and being with those we miss.
 Really, who isn't longing for a hug from that friend or loved one?”
 Olds says she created a postcard to make people smile.

 Frances Kai-Hwa Wang, a U-M lecturer, used the mail art project as a writing prompt in creative writing courses she taught — via Zoom — for the Washtenaw Community College Lifelong Learning program.
 "I think my students enjoyed it because people want to know that this time matters and their thoughts matter and that their words can go out and be a part of something larger," she said.

 She also created her own submission, which includes a photo of the season’s first tomato in her garden, and memories of her father’s vegetable garden.
 She was, she wrote, “thinking of all the ways our elders adapted and saved and reused and survived when they first came to this country.”